VishalVasoya1/Customer-Churn-Prediction/README.md

 ## Results

-Our final deployed model achieves an accuracy of X% on the test data.
+Our final deployed model achieves an accuracy of 55% on the test data.
 This model is now ready for real-time predictions, enabling the business to identify customers at risk of churning and take appropriate actions to retain them.

 ## Contributing